 Dune: Imperium combines deck-building with worker placement mechanics.
 Think carefully when deciding whether to play cards or ‘reveal’ them later on, as their different effects can make or break your influence over Arrakis.
 These decisions only grow in complexity, as your standard deck fills with more powerful cards and combos during play.

 Dune: Imperium is fairly crunchy, but it isn’t going to take you hours to play.
-This makes it a solid starting point for newcomers to strategy board games who also love the Dune series.
+This makes it a solid starting point for newcomers – but it does take up a lot of table space, so we’d recommend checking out some of the options in our list of the best gaming tables, to upgrade your setup.

 Dune